Augustine-ebuka/book/README.md

 - The application is designed to be responsive, ensuring a consistent user experience across different devices.

 ### 6 React Typescript**: The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.
+### 7 Nice looking interface **: The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.
+### 8 Caching system **: This allow to reduce overhead or bottleneck in the request. when a user want to search an already fetched data, the system utilize the power of localstorage

 ## Note
 - i have not implemented the the Phone number verification due to unavailability of free API that offer phone number verification.(sendchimp and other API plateform are paid)